stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

 ## Dates and weightings

 - This assignment contributes 25% to the overall mark for the module, and 50% of the coursework mark for the module
-- It should be submitted through duo by 14.00 on Wednesday 1st February 2018.
+- It should be submitted through duo by 14.00 on Friday 1st February 2019.
 Marks should be returned to you by 1st March 2019. *This is a change from the original assessment deadline as notified on 2nd November 2019.*

 ---